-Not all missionaries had backgrounds in architecture, but Fray Gerónimo de Zárate did.
-Before he left Mexico City, Zárate Salmerón designed and oversaw the construction of at least two large causeways, at Ecatepec and Xuchimilco.
-At Gíusewa, Zárate Salmerón planned and managed a major project to construct a large church near the pueblo that incorporated Fray Lugo’s small convent and church buildings.
+Missionary efforts at Jèmez began when one of the five Franciscans from Oñate´s expedition, Fray Alonso de Lugo, moved to Gíusewa to establish a mission at Jémez, building a small convento and church.
+Big architectural changes were not seen at the site until Fray Gerónimo de Zárate arrived at the mission in 1621.
+Unlike many other friars, Zárate Salmerón had a background in architecture.
+Prior to leaving Mexico City, Zárate Salmerón designed and oversaw the construction of at least two large causeways, at Ecatepec and Xuchimilco near Mexico City.
+From 1621-1623, Zárate Salmerón planned and managed a major project to construct a large church near the pueblo that incorporated Fray Lugo's small convento and church buildings.
 The Jémez residents built the mission buildings according to traditional Pueblo practice.
-Jémez women constructed the massive church walls by laying stones and spreading plaster, and Jémez men cut, carved, and placed wooden beams, intricate interior woodwork, and crosspieces.
-In 1630, Fray Alonso de Benavides of New Mexico wrote that the San José de los Jémez Mission at Gíusewa Pueblo was a “breathtaking, sumptuous, and distinguished church and friary.”
+Jémez women constructed the massive church walls by laying the cut yellow limestone and spreading plaster.
+Jémez men cut, carved, and placed wooden beams, intricate interior woodwork, and crosspieces.
+The church was unusual for its massive size and rare, octagonal bell tower.

 Intertribal attacks, the repression of native culture, and dissatisfaction with Spanish leadership led the Pueblo to stage a highly coordinated revolt against the Spanish in 1680.
-The Jémez participated in the revolt, killing a Franciscan in their province and working with the other Pueblo groups to force the Spanish out of New Mexico.
 Po'pay (Popé), a Pueblo man of San Juan de Ohkay Owingeh, led the revolt.
-The Pueblo first removed the Spanish from power in their own villages and then assaulted the capital at Santa Fe, where 2,500 Pueblos drove all of the Spanish colonists out of the city and forced them out of the province of New Mexico.
-The Spanish returned and recolonized New Mexico 12 years later, but the Jémez continued to war with the Spanish until 1696.
-After suffering a heavy defeat, the Jémez survivors abandoned their villages and some of them joined neighboring pueblos of the Acoma, Zuni, Laguna, and Hopi.
-By 1706, the Spanish forced the remaining Jémez to move to Walatowa, which is about 10 miles south of Gíusewa Pueblo and is the site of modern Jémez Pueblo that is home to the Jémez Nation today.
+The Jémez participated by killing a Franciscan in their province and working with the other Pueblo groups to force the Spanish out of New Mexico.
+The Pueblo first removed the Spanish from power in their own villages and then assaulted the capital at Santa Fe where 2,500 Pueblo warriors drove all of the Spanish colonists out of the city and forced them out of the province of New Mexico.
+The Spanish returned and recolonized New Mexico 12 years later but the Jémez continued to war with the Spanish until 1696.
+After suffering a heavy defeat, the Jémez survivors left their villages and some of them joined neighboring pueblos of the Acoma, Zuni, Laguna, and Hopi.
+By 1706, the Spanish moved the remaining Jémez to Walatowa, which is about 12 miles south of Gíusewa Pueblo and is the site of the modern Jémez Pueblo.